RajputUsman/Discord-Info/README.md

 **Why I can't see offline members of community on Discord**

-On 1000 members because Discord would not show offline members of the community so members have ease of scrolling.
+On 1000 members Discord would not show offline members of the community due to bandwidth and hosting limitations on Discord’s end.

 **Some useful links related to Discord platform**